|Send e-mail||Office: 10 Prospect St. 202||Phone: 413-585-3776|

 Armstrong-Fumero is currently developing two long-term projects.
 One is based on collaborative, community-based research on the role of oral narrative and traditional knowledge of the lived landscape in promoting the participation of local communities in cultural heritage practice; the other involves the intellectual history of anthropology in the Americas and the complicated relationship between academic theories of cultural and biological history and the emphasis on common sense and self-evident facts that have broad currency in American culture.

 At Smith, Armstrong-Fumero teaches courses in political anthropology and Mesoamerican studies, as well as a general course on the history of anthropological theory.
+Professor Armstrong-Fumero is currently on the editorial board of the Journal of American Studies (20156-2018).

 Armstrong-Fumero's most recent book is Elusive Unity: Factionalism and the Limits of Identity Politics in Yucatan, Mexico, University Press of Colorado, 2013.
 He was the editor and translator, and wrote the introduction to, Forjando Patria: Pro-Nacionalismo, written by Manuel Gamio, University Press of Colorado, 2010.
 Armstrong-Fumero has also written numerous articles and book chapters.